Felice Mancini: Career

 Born in Rome, capital of Italy, Mancini started his professional career at Abruzzo club Pescara, where he played a few Serie A and Serie B games during his 6-year contract, He also left the club in temporary deal for various Serie C2 club, for Frosinone (from Lazio region) and Lanciano (Abruzzo region).
-In November 1990 he finally left the club for Apulia club Martina.
+In November 1990, he finally left the club for the Apulia club Martina.

 Mancini without a club for a season.
-In 1992–93 he joined Marche team Civitanovese.
+In 1992–93, he joined the Marche team Civitanovese.

-After retirement he became a head coach for amateur team in Abruzzo.
+After retirement, he became a head coach for an amateur team in Abruzzo.
 In May 2004 he obtained a coaching license as youth team coach.
 He was appointed as the coach of Notaresco of Eccellenza Abruzzo in October 2007 but the chairman retreated the decision few days later.

-In January 2008 he was appointed as the coach of Pescara's Esordienti team (under-13 team).
+In January 2008, he was appointed as the coach of Pescara's Esordienti team (under-13 team).
 Mancini also led Giovanissimi B team (under-14 team) in the provincial youth league.

 Mancini returned to amateur football in July 2008 as the coach of Silvi (Promozione).

 Since 2009–10 season he was the coach of Giovanissimi under-15 team.

 In May 2012 he obtained Italian II-class coaching license, which equivalent to UEFA A License, made Mancini eligible to coach Lega Pro clubs or as vice-coach of Serie A and Serie B teams.
-However along with Cristian Bucchi who also freshly obtained their license, were remained in youth coaching for Pescara.
+However, along with Cristian Bucchi, who also freshly obtained their license, they remained in youth coaching for Pescara.